kwatts949/PokemonCardSearch/README.md

 # PokemonCardSearch
-A child-safe app that allows you to search for cards from the most recent Pokemon TCG set and see prices.
+A child-safe app that allows you to search for cards from the most recent Pokemon TCG sets and see prices.
 <div>

 <h3 align="center">